2026 United States secretary of state elections: Colorado

 Secretary of State Jena Griswold was re-elected in 2022 with 55.1% of the vote.
 She will be term limited by the Colorado Constitution and cannot seek re-election to a third consecutive term.
 Democratic candidates include Jefferson County Clerk Amanda Gonzalez.

 Connecticut

 Secretary of the State Stephanie Thomas was elected in 2022 with 55.2% of the vote.
-She is eligible to run for re-election but has not yet stated if she will do so.
+She is running for re-election.

 Republican perennial candidate Peter Lumaj has created an exploratory committee, though has not specified which office he may run for.

 Georgia

 Secretary of State Brad Raffensperger was re-elected in 2022 with 53.2% of the vote.
 In September 2025, he decided to run for governor instead of seeking reelection as Secretary of State.
 Republican state representative Tim Fleming, businessman Kelvin King, and former elections official Gabriel Sterling have announced plans to run for the position.

 Idaho

 Secretary of State Phil McGrane was elected in 2022 with 72.5% of the vote.
-He is eligible to run for re-election but has not yet stated if he will do so.
+He is running for re-election against Democrat Shawn Keenan.